United States profile - Timeline

 US astronaut Neil Armstrong becomes the first person to walk on the Moon.

-1972 - Nixon re-elected and makes historic visit to China.
+1972 - Nixon re-elected and makes historic visit to China that leads to recognition of the communist government .

 1973 - Vietnam ceasefire agreement signed.
 The campaign had claimed some 58,000 American lives.

-1974 - In a TV address, Nixon announces his resignation in the wake of the Watergate scandal, over a 1972 break-in at the Democratic Party headquarters.
-Gerald Ford is sworn-in as his successor.
+1974 - President Nixon resigns in the Watergate scandal over a 1972 break-in at the Democratic Party headquarters.

 1976 - Democratic Party candidate Jimmy Carter elected president.

-1980 November - Republican Party's Ronald Reagan elected president.
-Reagan goes on to adopt a tough anti-communist foreign policy and tax-cutting policies which lead to a large federal budget deficit.
+1980 November - Republican Party's Ronald Reagan elected president, and goes on to adopt a tough anti-communist policy abroad and tax-cutting policies at home.

 1986 January - Space shuttle Challenger explodes shortly after take off from Cape Canaveral.
 All seven crew members are killed.
 Manned space flights are suspended until September 1988.